just-boris/jasmine-collection-matchers/README.md

   Expected [ 1, 2, 3, 4, 5, 6 ] to equal [ 1, 2, 3, 4, 4, 6 ].
 ```

 It can be hard to notice that fifth element is wrong.
-This module adds a new matchers specially for collections that will print more detailed error messages about the values differences.
+This module adds new matchers specially for collections that will print more detailed error messages about the values differences.

 ```
 Message: